 Those of us who were born and lived in Tenerife, think of the island of La Gomera with great affection, as the island to go to disconnect and enjoy its incredible trails, all the nature that it can offer us in its 370 square kilometers, and its beautiful villages.

-After having gone and enjoyed this minor island, I have decided to write this article so that you can see all the best and know what to do in La Gomera on your trip.
+After having gone and enjoyed this minor island, I have decided to write this article so that you can see all the best and know what things to do in La Gomera on your trip.

-What to do in the South of La Gomera
+What things to do La Gomera South

 Normally you take a ferry to go to La Gomera (45 minutes from Los Cristianos, Tenerife), being the best way to travel to La Gomera (from my point of view) and the cheapest.
 The Ferry will arrive in San Sebastián de la Gomera, the capital of the island, and which is located in the south, so here I will begin to tell you what you can see and do.